 Jeremy Taylor, NIHR Director for Public Voice, NIHR Centre for Engagement and Dissemination (CED)

-Learn more about the new NIHR Centre for Engagement and Dissemination on the NIHR website.
+Learn more about the launch of the NIHR Centre for Engagement and Dissemination.

 The views and opinions expressed in this blog are those of the authors and do not necessarily reflect those of the NIHR or the Department of Health and Social Care.